dankswoops/NostrKeyring/README.md

 <!----------------------------------------------------------------------------->

 ## Roadmap Before Full Release
-1. Add each language and all text remapping to i18
-1. have users confirm all localizations
+1. update window so it doesn't default back to userprofile if logged out

 1. implement nip-07 (for the love of god 😭)
-1. remove *nip-7 access* text, add button for revoke access, and other one i forgot
 1. add approve once, approve all button and request number
+1. update permission list (site,revoke button)

 1. Create keys, sign into client, change profile pic, test nip65 update

-1. update window so it doesn't default back to userprofile if logged out
+1. Add each language and all text remapping to i18
+1. have users confirm all localizations

 1. compile to firefox, upload to mozilla dev account
 1. compile to chrome, upload to chrome dev account
 1. compile to safari, upload to safari dev account

 1. optmize/organize code, comment it like a real keyboard gangster

 1. add compile option to remove comment, check all compile options
 <br />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>